mlafeldt/chef-runner/README.md

 * A command-line tool that speeds up your Chef development and testing workflow.
 * A fast alternative to the painfully slow `vagrant provision` ([demo video] comparing both tools).
+* Rapidly provisions local Vagrant machines as well as remote machines like EC2 instances.
 * [Integrates with Vim](#use-with-vim) so you don't have to leave your editor while hacking on recipes.
 * Allows you to change infrastructure code and get **immediate feedback**.